Why do deep convolutional networks generalize so poorly to small image transformations?

-Figure~\ref{fig:6} summarizes experiments that attempt to quantify the partial invariance of modern CNNs.
+Figure~\ref{fig:6} summarizes experiments that suggest that the important effect is the similarity to the training images.
 We used the same protocol as was used in figure~\ref{fig:2}: we randomly chose images from the ImageNet validation set, resized them, and embedded them in a larger image.
 We systematically varied the size of the embedded images: when the embedded size is close to the input the network expects (224 for VGG16 and ResNet50,299 for InceptionResNetV2) then the resizing operation yields images that are similar to those that the network saw during training.
 However, when the embedded size is very different from the size that the network expects, then the resizing operation yields images that are less similar to the ones that the network saw during training.
 If most of the translation invariance we see in modern CNNs is due to the network learning partial invariance during its training, then we should expect the network to be more invariant for large embedded images and less invariant for small embedded images.